balanced + colorful + made in the usa

 our line today

-Today, BALANCED DESIGN offers a line of hand printed fabrics on organic cotton, 100% New Zealand wool tufted area rugs, pillows made from wool felt appliquéd onto organic cotton flannel, and hand printed designs on linen using water based inks.
-Our pillow inserts are regenerated fiber made from recycled plastic bottles.
+Today, BALANCED DESIGN offers a line of hand printed fabrics, 100% New Zealand wool tufted area rugs, pillows made from wool felt appliquéd onto 100% linen, and hand printed designs on linen using water based inks.

 Along the journey, I've been fortunate to have some incredible support.
 In 2007, I was pleased to be one of several designers included on the panel discussion for the landmark exhibition of green home decor “hauteGREEN” in NYC and called by Inhabitat.com a showcase of the “75 emerging stars of green design”.
 Also in 2007 and 2008 we were included in the curated exhibition “SUSTAINABILITY: DESIGN FOR A BETTER WORLD”at the Jacob Javits Center.
 Since then, our products have appeared in numerous national and international publications, including books, the New York Times, Metropolis Magazine, the “GREEN” lounge at the Academy Awards, in numerous blogs, on “DESIGN STAR” on HGTV, and on ABC “World News with Diane Sawyer”.